Meet our Patron and Trustees

 Sue qualified as a pharmacist and worked as a clinical pharmacist in a number of roles in hospitals in Edinburgh, London, and later in North Tyneside Hospital.
 She also trained with Macmillan as part of their bereavement befriending team in North Tyneside.

-Association for Voluntary Service (BAVS) as a trustee and then as vice-chair.
+When Sue and her husband Scott moved to the Scottish Borders in 2011, she took on the role of clinical pharmacist for Berwick and Alnwick Infirmaries, and Rothbury Hospital.
+At that time Sue joined the Berwickshire Association for Voluntary Service (BAVS) as a trustee athen as vice-chair.
 She enjoyed those roles until she retired.
 Sue enjoys cooking, walking, pilates, theatre, and music.
 She also enjoys travel both in the UK and Europe, especially Italy.

 Elaine Beauchamp